Mount Stuart (Tas.)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Stuart has 16 operational public transport stops, all serving buses.
-These stops are covered by 52 unique routes, offering a total of 2,166 weekly passenger trips.
-The area's transport accessibility is rated highly, with residents typically situated just 169 meters from the nearest stop.
-Predominantly residential, most Mount Stuart residents travel outwards for work.
-Cars remain the primary commuting mode at 74%, followed by walking at 15% and bus use at 6%.
+Mount Stuart has 16 operational public transport stops, offering a variety of bus services.
+These stops are served by 52 distinct routes, facilitating a total of 2,166 weekly passenger trips.
+The area's transport accessibility is rated highly, with residents typically residing just 169 meters from the nearest stop.
+Predominantly residential, most Mount Stuart residents commute outside the area.
+Cars remain the primary mode of transportation, used by 74% of residents, while 15% walk and 6% use public transport.
 On average, there are 1.4 vehicles per dwelling.

 According to the 2021 Census, 14.3% of residents work from home, which may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 309 trips daily, equating to around 135 weekly trips per individual stop.
+The service frequency averages 309 trips per day across all routes, equating to approximately 135 weekly trips per stop.

 Frequently Asked Questions - Transport